-The tutorials below apply to TheBrain Version 9 for Windows and macOS.
+The tutorials below apply to TheBrain Version 9 and 10 for Windows and macOS.
 For other platforms, see:

 Prefer to watch a single all-in-one video?
 TheBrain 101 covers all the basics in a live session.
 Watch a pre-recorded video or join live every week.